marsh hedge nettle

 The fruit is 4 greenish-white, 3-ribbed, 1-seeded nutlets.
 They turn black when they ripen.

-Similar
+Similar Species

 American germander (Teucrium canadense) flowers have a greatly reduced upper lip.

-Hairy hedge nettle (Stachys hispida) stems have hairs on the ridges but no hairs between the ridges.
+Hispid hedge nettle (Stachys hispida) stems have hairs on the ridges but no hairs between the ridges.

 Smooth hedge nettle (Stachys tenuifolia) stems have hairs on the ridges but no hairs between the ridges.
 The leaves may have hairs along the midribs but are otherwise hairless.

-Woundwort (Stachys pilosa var. arenicola) stems have hairs on the ridges and between the ridges that are are about alike.
+Woundwort (Stachys pilosa var. arenicola) stems have hairs on the ridges and between the ridges that are about alike.
 The leaves are narrower, rarely wider than ¾.

 Taxonomy